zhiyuan8/study-notes/2-concurrency/concurrency.md

 2. parallel: Executing at the same time.
 Parallel computation by definition **1 computer requires multiple CPUs**.
 In this situation more than one concurrent process can be simultaneously executing.
 Same as concurrent processing, there is **no communication** between nor coordination of these procresses.

 Concurrency vs parallel:
-A concurrent system need not be parallel, whereas a parallel system is indeed concurrent.
+A concurrent system NOT have to be parallel, whereas a parallel system is indeed concurrent.
 If there is 1 CPU, it is concurrent because each task gets a slice of CPU time to execute and move forward.

 <p align="center">
 ![Concurrency vs Parallel](/img/6-concurrency.png)